MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/tvm-software-inventory.md

 ![Unsupported software filter.](images/tvm-unsupported-software-filter.png)

-The following indicates that a software is not supported:
+The following indicates that software is not supported:

 - Weaknesses field shows "Not available"
 - Exposed devices field shows a dash